Europeans accuse Putin of feigning interest in peace after talks with US envoys | Politics

 - Ukraine

-Ukraine and its European allies accused Russian President Vladimir Putin on Wednesday of feigning interest in peace efforts after five hours of talks with U.S. envoys at the Kremlin produced no breakthrough.
+Ukraine and its European allies have accused Russian President Vladimir Putin of feigning interest in peace efforts after five hours of talks with US envoys at the Kremlin produced no breakthrough.

-The Russian leader ''should end the bluster and the bloodshed and be ready to come to the table and to support a just and lasting peace'', said UK Foreign Secretary Yvette Cooper.
+The Russian leader ''should end the bluster and the bloodshed and be ready to come to the table and to support a just and lasting peace'', UK Foreign Secretary Yvette Cooper said on Wednesday.
 Ukrainian Foreign Minister Andrii Sybiha urged Putin to ''stop wasting the world's time''.

 The remarks reflected the high tensions and gaping gulf between Russia on one side and Ukraine and its European allies on the other over how to end a war that Moscow started when it invaded its neighbour nearly four years ago.